Khmelnytsky pogroms: Outbreak of the Uprising

 One of the victims of the landowners was a local junior nobleman named Bogdan Khmelnytsky.
 In early 1647, his property and his intended fiancé were taken (and according to a single report, his ten-year-old son was murdered) by Daniel Czaplinski, apparently the deputy of the magnate Alexander Koniecpolski.
-When Khmelnytsky received no response from the courts, a great rebellion began to develop, one which was much larger the previous ones.
+When Khmelnytsky received no response from the courts, a great rebellion began to develop, one which was much larger than the previous ones.

 In the spring of 1648, Khmelnytsky, who was appointed to be the Ataman of the Zapurozi, led an army of Cossacks against the Polish–Lithuanian Commonwealth.
 He made an alliance with the Tatars, who provided him with 4,000 cavalry under the command of Tugai Bey.
 In April he crossed the Dnieper with his army and won two crushing victories against the crown forces, one at Zhovti Vody on May 15 and the other in Korsuń on the 26th.

 The news of his victories sparked a huge uprising among the people throughout the country in which the Cossacks and the masses massacred Jews, nobles, Catholics, and Uniates.
 The disturbances spread to the southern portion of today's Belarus as Cossack troops reached Pinsk.
 The eastern bank of the Dnieper, where the population was almost entirely Orthodox and the Polish–Lithuanian Commonwealth's presence was weak, fell without a real struggle.

 The following day after the victory in Korsuń, on the first day of Shavuot, a Jewish holiday, on May 27, 1648, began a mass deportation of the Jews in the surrounding districts to the fortified cities, desecrating the holiday.
 About the same time, Yirmi Vishniewiecki withdrew from his estates in Lubny with his own army and took with him several hundred Jews along with other refugees.
 He kept gathering Jewish people on the way.

 Nathan ben Moses Hannover, whose book " The Abyss of Despair (Yeven Metzulah) " is the best-known chronicle of events, described what he heard about the riots in the eastern bank that fell into the hands of the rebels: